flebr1/jhu-prep-data-final-assign/README.md

-# Generation of a summarized dataset based on the 'Human Activity Recognition Using Smartphones Dataset'
+# Generation of a summarized dataset based on the 'Human Activity Recognition Using Smartphones Dataset' from UCI

 ## About the Original Dataset